alwaysai/license-plate-detector/README.md

 # License Plate Tracker App
 This app uses object detection and employs a correlation tracker to monitor a frame for license plates and vehicles.
+Please note that the model used in this app does not detect the content or read the characters from a license plate.
+Pair this app with an OCR library to do so.

 ![Image of cars](hero_cars.png)